suncoast-devs/handbook/lessons/js-dom/lecture.md

 ---

-# That is all you need!
+# That is all!

-With these simple tools we can make any page dynamic.
+With these simple tools, we can make any page dynamic.

 > ...
 However, there are better tools ...